 "When it comes to vacuum cleaners, power is no guarantee of cleaning performance – it's the overall design of the cleaner that makes the difference," says CHOICE product expert Kim Gilmour.

 Through our rigorous testing, we've generally found that when it comes to stick vacuums, you get what you pay for, with cheaper models being poor imitations of the higher end vacuums.

-We reviewed 36 stick vacuums, looking at ease of use, quick cleaning ability and pet hair removal, and found these to be the three to definitely avoid.
+We reviewed over 30 popular models, looking at ease of use, quick cleaning ability and pet hair removal, and found these to be the three to definitely avoid.